learnk8s/learnk8s.io/_blog/kubernetes-chaos-engineering-netsplit/index.md

 {% include_relative load-balancer.svg %}

-The load balancer will route the incoming traffic from the internet to one of the two pods.
+The load balancer will route the incoming traffic from the internet to one of the two nodes.

 If you're confused by how many load balancer-like things we have, let me quickly recap: